DarkSky Awards Committee

 Serbia

-Dajana Bjelajac is currently a teaching assistant at the Faculty of Sciences in Novi Sad and holds a Ph.D. in geosciences.
+Dajana Bjelajac is currently an Assistant professor at the Faculty of Sciences in Novi Sad and holds a Ph.D. in geosciences.
 The main topic of her dissertation and her scientific interests are tightly related to the relationship between urbanization processes and light pollution, astronomy tourism, and environmental protection.

 Besides scientific and educational activities, she is also involved in developing astronomy tourism in protected areas of Serbia.